AqeelAqeel/Resume-Recommendations/README.md

     - images of web app scraper process
     - images / flowchart for how the model works
         - look up explanations of text classification for the various models to siphon

-  - get images of everything
-  - - cluster charts, plot distribtioins, wordClouds of each job

 # Working Notes